Blocksembler/blocksembler-frontend/README.md

 Contributions to this project are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

-## Acknowledgements

-- **Blockly**: Special thanks to the Blockly community for providing the powerful block-based programming library.
-- **Vue.js**: Thanks to the Vue.js framework for enabling the development of interactive user interfaces.
-- **Other Dependencies**: We acknowledge the use of various open-source dependencies that contribute to the functionality of this project.

 ## Contact

 Florian Wörister | University of Vienna | Faculty of Computer Science